microsoftgraph/msgraph-sdk-javascript/README.md

 // Important Note: This library implements loginPopup and acquireTokenPopup flow, remember this while initializing the msal
 // Initialize the MSAL @see https://github.com/AzureAD/microsoft-authentication-library-for-js#1-instantiate-the-useragentapplication
 const msalInstance = new Msal.UserAgentApplication(msalConfig);
-const options = new MicrosoftGraph.MSALAuthenticationProviderOptions(graphScopes);
+const options = new MicrosoftGraph.ImplicitMSALAuthenticationProviderOptions(graphScopes);
-const authProvider = new MicrosoftGraph.MSALAuthenticationProvider(msalInstance, options);
+const authProvider = new MicrosoftGraph.ImplicitMSALAuthenticationProvider(msalInstance, options);
 ```

-#### Creating an instance of MSALAuthenticationProvider in node environment
+#### Creating an instance of ImplicitMSALAuthenticationProvider in node environment

 Refer devDependencies in [package.json](./package.json) for the compatible msal version and update that version in below.